Tips for Green Meetings

 - Pick venues with strong, pro-environment policies

 When shopping for venues, look for the ones that have a responsible attitude towards the environment and clear sustainability policies.
 These will guarantee that your event will have the smallest ecological impact by focusing on areas like energy efficiency, waste management and use of materials.
-A number of pro-sustainability suppliers operate in Estonia.
+A number of pro-sustainability suppliers operate in Estonia, check out our Venue Finder Service.

 - Encourage delegates to travel green